ahof1704/VocalMat/README.md

 - __vocalmat_identifier:__ everything related to the VocalMat Identifier
 - __vocalmat_classifier:__ everything related to the VocalMat Classifier
 - __audios:__ place the audio files you want to process in the `audios` directory
-- __outputs:__ all output files from VocalMat will be placed in the `outputs` directory. __I think we should remove this__

 ## Usage

 #### `VocalMat` Manual Execution
-<p align="justify">Navigate to the root directory in MATLAB and run <i>VocalMat.m</i> by either opening the file or typing VocalMat in MATLAB's command window.
+<p align="justify">Navigate to the VocalMat directory in MATLAB and run <i>VocalMat.m</i> by either opening the file or typing VocalMat in MATLAB's command window.
 Once VocalMat is running, choose the audio file you want to analyze.
-One example audio file is provided with VocalMat, you can use it to see how VocalMat works.
+An example audio file is provided, and you can use it to see how VocalMat works.

 <!-- The <i>Identifier</i> will output two .MAT files in the same directory that the audio file is in, <i>output_*.mat</i> (which contains the spectrograms content and detailed spectral features for each vocalization) and <i>output_shorter_*.mat</i> (same information, except the spectrogram content).
 The <i>Classifier</i> will create a directory with its outputs (vocalizations and classifications) in that same directory that the audio file is in. -->